 - send review comments to the Principal Investigator and institution.

-Plymouth University is currently subject to a cap on the number of applications that it can submit to NERC under the standard grant scheme (including New Investigator).
+University of Plymouth is currently subject to a cap on the number of applications that it can submit to NERC under the standard grant scheme (including New Investigator).
 You should speak with your Head of School about being included in the internal sift process if you are interested in applying to this scheme.

 The EPSRC also employs individual researcher sanctions, creating a 'cooling off' period for repeatedly unsuccessful applicants.